pavaramanupriya98/birthday-celebrator/CONTRIBUTING.md

 ## License

-By contributing to the Gatsby - Netlify CMS starter, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to the birthday celebrator, you agree that your contributions will be licensed under its [MIT license](LICENSE).